Last updated on : 12 Nov, 2025

 Dimples often leave many people intrigued by their appearance.
 Certain genetic factors contribute to their formation.
 In the past, it was widely held that dimples on the face were governed by a single dominant gene.

 However, recent advancements in genetic studies suggest that this belief is far from accurate.
-According to research, there are at least nine distinct genetic variants that might play a role in the occurrence of dimples.
-This indicates that the genetics of dimples is not as straightforward as Mendelian inheritance would suggest, and they are often referred to as an “irregular dominant trait”.
+According to research, dimples are currently not well-understood in terms of simple Mendelian inheritance.
+Instead, they are now often considered a polygenic trait, meaning multiple genes likely influence their presence and appearance.
+There is evidence suggesting they follow an autosomal dominant pattern in families but with “reduced penetrance,” which means not everyone who inherits the genes will express the trait [2].
+This indicates that the genetics of dimples is not as straightforward as simple Mendelian inheritance would suggest, and they are often referred to as an “irregular dominant trait.”
 This means that even siblings may present different dimple patterns or lack them entirely.

 Moreover, societal perceptions have often linked the presence of dimples with positive traits, adding a touch of allure to their bearers.
 So, whether you’re one of the lucky individuals with dimples or simply an admirer of these charming indentations, remember that every smile is special in its unique way.

 On the other hand, weight gain may make the dimples appear more prominent due to the accumulation of excess facial fat.
-So, while your smile dimples may change over time, become less visible or more pronounced based on various factors, they rarely vanish completely.
+So, while your smile dimples may change over time, potentially become less visible or more pronounced based on various factors, they rarely vanish completely.

 “Dimples are a fascinating example of how small anatomical variations, especially in facial muscles, can create features that are both genetically inherited and culturally admired.”

--Dr Anubha Karol
+-Dr. Anubha Karol

 Dimples on the face have no health implications; they’re neither good nor bad for you.
 They’re simply a genetic trait that makes your smile unique.